earth surface processes team

 about us

 The ESP team was founded in 2005 by Jacob Keizer, with the start of the EROSFIRE project, integrated in the Centre for Environmental and Marine Studies (CESAM), Dept. of Environment and Planning (DAO) of the University of Aveiro.
-Ever since 2005, one of the principal research topics of the ESP team has been the abiotic and biotic impacts of wildfires, with a special focus on soil erosion (sensu latu) and its mitigation as well as on the eco-toxicological effects of wildfire ash on aquatic organisms.
+Ever since 2005, one of the principal research topics of the ESP team has been the abiotic and biotic impacts of rurak fires, with a special focus on: (i) soil erosion and associated nutrient and contaminant transport, and their mitigation, especially through mulching with forest residues; (ii) the eco-toxicological effects of wildfire ash on aquatic organisms.
 This was and is being made possible by a series of national and EU-funded project, associated post-doctoral and PhD grants, and numerous MSc and BSc students and trainees from a large number of countries.

 ESP'ers